Ram Orientation Resident Assistant (RA)

-- Help students utilize diversity resources on campus.
+- Help students learn about/know/utilize diversity resources on campus.

 - Respond to student behavior which involves incidents of bias based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy, in accordance with CSU’s Non-Discrimination Policy: http://oeo.colostate.edu/non-discrimination-statement

 - Demonstrate personal growth and self-awareness of own and others’ personal identities.